Signature as Full Name: Yes or No? (Expert’s Advice)

 • Names & numbers.

 Not sure how to design a signature?
-Visit out online signature maker and generate yours in just a couple of clicks.
+Visit out signature generator and generate yours in just a couple of clicks.

 Adding an electronic signature to a document

-No, your signature isn't mandatory to match your full legal name.
-Although, it's good to sign documents using your full name to properly confirm your identity.
+Your signature isn’t mandatory to match your full legal name.
+Although, it’s good to sign documents using your full name to confirm your identity.

 Can I just write my name for an electronic signature?